Recognize that children develop independence at different stages. #5151

 5. Identify the stages of second language development in young children and how to partner with families.

-9. Demonstrate an understanding of development in children 5 to 12 yrs of age
+9. Demonstrate an understanding of brain development in young children.

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)